Here's a list of the Portsmouth supermarket opening times over Easter bank holiday weekend

-Supermarket Easter opening times Portsmouth 2022: When Tesco, Asda, Morrisons, Sainsbury's, Aldi and Lidl are open on Good Friday, Easter Sunday and Easter Monday
+Supermarket Easter opening times Portsmouth 2022: When Tesco, Asda, Morrisons, Sainsbury's, Aldi and Lidl are open on Easter Saturday, Easter Sunday and Easter Monday

-WITH Easter weekend around the corner, many will be braving the supermarkets to hunt for Easter eggs.
+It can be hard keeping track of time during the four-day Easter weekend.

-There’s not long left to go until the Easter bank holiday weekend and it’s best to be prepared when it comes to choosing the perfect Easter egg.
+And organising things is made a touch harder as supermarkets close on Easter Sunday,

 Read More